Bipolar Disorder And Schizophrenia: How To Tell Them Apart

 Because the severity of schizophrenia symptoms varies among those living with the condition, some people may navigate them more successfully than others.
 With a combination of medical and psychological treatment, some people with schizophrenia learn to manage their symptoms effectively and live productive lives.

 Medical treatments consist of a range of medications that significantly reduce symptoms.
-However, speak with your doctor about whether medication is right for you.
+However, it is important that you seek medical advice from your doctor about whether medication is right for you.
 Not everyone with a mental health condition responds well to the same medications.
 Psychotherapy is often coupled with medication so those living with schizophrenia can learn effective coping mechanisms and anticipate episodes before they occur.

 What schizophrenia is not